tcltk/tcl/doc/markdown/OpenTcp.md

 The *clientData* argument will be the same as the *clientData* argument to **Tcl\_OpenTcpServer**, *channel* will be the handle for the new channel, *hostName* points to a string containing the name of the client host making the connection, and *port* will contain the client's port number.
 The new channel is opened for both input and output.
 If *proc* raises an error, the connection is closed automatically. *Proc* has no return value, but if it wishes to reject the connection it can close *channel*.

 **Tcl\_OpenTcpServer** normally returns a pointer to a channel representing the server socket.
-If an error occurs, **Tcl\_OpenTcpServer** returns NULL and records a POSIX error code that can be retrieved with **Tcl\_GetErrno**.
+If an error occurs, **Tcl\_OpenTcpServer** returns NULL and records a POSIX error code that can be retrieved with [Tcl\_GetErrno][SetErrno].
 In addition, if the interpreter is non-NULL, an error message is left in the interpreter's result.

 The channel returned by **Tcl\_OpenTcpServer** cannot be used for either input or output.
 It is simply a handle for the socket used to accept connections.
 The caller can close the channel to shut down the server and disallow further connections from new clients.

-TCP server channels operate correctly only in applications that dispatch events through **Tcl\_DoOneEvent** or through Tcl commands such as [vwait]; otherwise Tcl will never notice that a connection request from a remote client is pending.
+TCP server channels operate correctly only in applications that dispatch events through [Tcl\_DoOneEvent][DoOneEvent] or through Tcl commands such as [vwait]; otherwise Tcl will never notice that a connection request from a remote client is pending.

-The newly created channel is not registered in the supplied interpreter; to register it, use **Tcl\_RegisterChannel**.
+The newly created channel is not registered in the supplied interpreter; to register it, use [Tcl\_RegisterChannel][OpenFileChnl].
 If one of the standard channels, **stdin**, **stdout** or **stderr** was previously closed, the act of creating the new channel also assigns it as a replacement for the standard channel.

 ## Tcl\_opentcpserverex